 Another reason that IVF fails is that sperm are abnormal.
 This could be due to a number of reasons, including crooked, double-tail, and large head.
 These characteristics can make them hard to reach the egg.
 Although this may seem like an unusual cause for a failed IVF, it is very common and is not unusual – only four to ten percent of sperm in a semen sample are abnormal.
 Several factors can cause abnormal sperm, including lifestyle and medical conditions.

 Another major cause of IVF failure is poor quality of the embryos.
 Even though many of the embryos generated from IVF cycles look perfectly healthy in the lab, they will not implant in the uterus.
 This means that these embryos do not have the right environment to grow.
-In such a case, the doctor will need to use donor gametes.
+In such a case, the doctor will need to use donor eggs.
 This may be your only option if you’ve already undergone other methods.
 Also, if you’re over 35, you’re more likely to have chromosomal deficiencies than other people.

 If all else fails, there are some lifestyle modifications you can make to improve your chances of conception.
 Firstly, you need to stop taking any drugs or other medication that can interfere with the IVF process.
 Also, you need to stop smoking at least three months before your treatment.
 Secondly, you need to re-establish a healthy weight range.
 Last but not least, don’t give up hope or morale.
 You can still get pregnant.